hhhhzy/nlu_project/README.md

 ## Usuage

-### Run jupyter notebook in the singularity container
+### Run jupyter notebook with the singularity environment
 For first time usage:

 1. Clone this repo to greene scratch.